blastframe/Frame-Jumper/README.md

 ## Troubleshooting

 - **Add-on Not Appearing:**
-  Double-check that the installation was completed correctly (via Blender Preferences > Add-ons).
-Also, verify that you’re using a compatible version of Blender.
+  Double-check that the installation was completed correctly (see above).

 ## License